00lhagen/Urban-Heat-Islands/README.md

 Under the section “Libs” select

-		qgis-grass-plugin: Grass plugin for Qgis (3.22.3-1)
+		qgis-grass-plugin: Grass plugin for QGis

 Complete the intallation